 The statistics below share strategic R&D insights.
 It tells the companies that were trying to protect inventions similar to Netflix.
 They couldn’t because Netflix had them protected already.

 Examiners at the USPTO used 120 Netflix patents in 1100 rejections (35 USC § 102 or 35 USC § 103 types).
 Below is the distribution of the number of blocked patent applications vs the technology cluster of Netflix patents.

 Count of 102 and 103 Type Rejections based on Netflix Patents

 Which Companies’ Patent Applications were Rejected the Most?

 Top Netflix Patents used in Rejecting Most Patent Applications

 What Percentage of Netflix’s US Patent Applications were Granted?

 Netflix has filed 345 patent applications at USPTO so far (Excluding Design and PCT applications).
 Out of these 253 have been granted leading to a grant rate of 98.06%.

 Below are the key stats of Netflix’s patent prosecution at the USPTO.
 You can check the performance of FAANG at the USPTO here.

-Top Patent Law Firms that Filed Most Patents for Netflix at the USPTO
+Which Law Firms Filed Most US Patents for Netflix?

 |Law Firm||Total Applications||Success Rate|